sagecodes/cnn-pytorch-starter/README.md

 ## Summary

-I had been building out Convolutional Neural Networks to solve various research problems or as fun personal projects.
-After doing many of them I found myself reproducing a large amount of the same code so I thought I should make a template for myself.
-I wanted something that I could grab and start easily using new datasets and architectures.
-I also didn't want it to live in a giant jupyter notebook.
-So I broke out everything into model and data loader helper functions.
+After building out many Convolutional Neural Networks (CNNs) for several research projects I decided to make a template to make getting started easy while still having access to all the functions for per project customization if needed.

+This template tackles most of the formats I have needed to load data and models so far (See next sections).
+If it doesn't cover your use case the built functions should provide a good starting point.

-This repo also contains a bare bones flask app that returns json response with the pytorch models predicted class.
+This template also contains a bare bones flask app that returns json response with the pytorch models predicted class.

 ## Loading Data